openpencil/journals/README.md

 # Journals
-A curation of journalistic sources of news and opinion.
+Good writing changes perspectives, and is hard to find.
+This repository will curate sources of news and opinion and resources I have found enlightening.

 | Flavor      | Recipe
 | ----------- | ----------- |